Nifedipine ER for Postpartum High Blood Pressure

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the drug Nifedipine ER for postpartum high blood pressure?
+What evidence suggests that Nifedipine ER might be an effective treatment for postpartum high blood pressure?

 This trial is for women aged 18-45 who have been diagnosed with high blood pressure or pre-eclampsia during pregnancy, according to ACOG guidelines.
 They must be within the first three days postpartum and able to communicate in English or Spanish.
 Women with pre-existing hypertension, diabetes before pregnancy, plans to transfer hospitals postpartum, nifedipine allergies, or unwillingness to consent are excluded.